BlackMetalz/Mysql/Replication_Setup.md

 head mysqldump.sql -n80 | grep "MASTER_LOG_POS"
 ```

 Done.
-This is basic setup Mysql Replication for single database with size is not too big. ( Recommend for <= 500Mb )
+This is basic setup Mysql Replication for single database with size is not too big.

-# replication for big data > 100G ( in my case 1.2Tb raw data )
+# replication for big data ( in my case 1.2Tb raw data )

 Config mysql file like this. /data of mine is 4Tb and i do have 16Gb Ram for this slave ( master 128Gb ).
 So i can set
 innodb-buffer-pool-size = 12G